Saichandana030400/Saichandana030400/README.md

 I care about **measurable results** - every project I ship has evaluation metrics, not just a "it works on my machine" README.

-Currently open to **remote roles, freelance projects, and AI work collaborations
+Currently open to **remote roles, freelance projects, and AI work collaborations**.
 ---

 ## 🔭 What I'm Currently Building